On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices

 where $\E_k$ is the expectation with respect to $(U_t^{kN})_{t\geq 0}$.

 \end{prop}

 \begin{proof}

 It has been known for a long time that the unitary Brownian motion converges in distribution towards the free unitary Brownian motion, see \cite{bianebr}.
 However since we also have to consider deterministic matrices we will use Theorem 1.4 of \cite{UBMN}.
 This theorem states that if $(U_t^{kN})_{t\geq 0}$ are independent unitary Brownian motions and $D^{kN}$ is a family of deterministic matrices which converges strongly in distribution towards a family of non-commutative random variables $d$, the family $(U_t^{kN},D^{kN})$ in the non-commutative probability space $(\M_{kN}(\C),*,\E_k[\frac{1}{kN}\tr])$ converges strongly in distribution towards the family $(u_t,d)$ where $u_t$ are freely independent free unitary Brownian motions at time $t$ free from $d$.
-That being said, we do not use the convergence of the norm, we only need the convergence in distribution which is way easier to prove.
-We did not find a satisfying reference but for the reader interested, the proof of Proposition \ref{soumat} is very similar.
+That being said, we do not use the convergence of the norm, we only need the convergence in distribution which is way easier to prove through induction and stochastic calculus.
 In our situation we can write for every $i$,

-Thus if $E^N = (E_{r,s})_{1\leq r,s\leq N}$, we fix $D^N = (U^N\otimes I_k, E^N\otimes I_k)$, and we can apply Theorem 1.4 of \cite{UBMN} to get that for any non-commutative polynomial $P$,
+Thus if $E^N = (E_{r,s})_{1\leq r,s\leq N}$, we fix $D^{kN} = (U^N\otimes I_k, E^N\otimes I_k)$, and we can apply Theorem 1.4 of \cite{UBMN} to get that for any non-commutative polynomial $P$,

 Consequently, for any non-commutative polynomial $P$, we also have

 Hence for any $P\in \PP_d$,